 Remember to include your best friend!
 Even though quite a few rental homes allow dogs, rules and fees vary per property.
 A number of limitations may eliminate a prospective vacation property.
 Don't forget to read agreements and contracts carefully.
 Extra fees may apply when animals are included.
 Ask questions *well before* you reserve!

 Many internet resources exist to match visitors with rental home owners..
 Besides Homeaway, VRBO and Tripadvisor, we suggest searching Google for "Ocracoke local vacation rentals" for local vacation rental management companies.
 Local rental management companies proudly offer a top-quality vacation experience.

 Negotiate the Price

-Re-read the description to make sure the home has everything you need.
-If it is something is missing, the rental management company might know of comparable homes that fit your desires and budget..
+Re-read the description to make certain that the property has everything required.
+If it is something is missing, the rental home management company might know of comparable homes that better suit your desires and budget..

 - Long Distance Phone Service

 - Pool Heating